Papatheodorou-Group/CATD_snakemake/README.md

  9. Run the pipeline using `bsub < runPip.sh` or through `snakemake --use-conda --cores [N]` if on local.

-### Time
-**Installation time & first mock run to install environments** :
+### Installation Time + first mock run
-The steps(1-2-3-4) should take few seconds to complete./ If all the environments are included in the first run it will take around 25-30 minutes, roughly 1min/environment is a good estimate.(step 9)
+The steps(1-2-3-4) should take few seconds to complete If all the environments are included in the first run it will take around 25-30 minutes so 1min/environment is a good estimate.(step 9)

+## Functionalities <a name="functionalities"></a>

-# Running the pipeline <a name="runningthepipeline"></a>
+# Running the pipeline

-**IMPORTANT**: As mentioned before if running for the first time, use one sample only as the environments are installed throughout the workflow.(See Installation guide)
+**IMPORTANT**: If running for the first time, use one sample only as the environments are installed throughout the workflow.

-## Self-reference deconvolution
+## Self-reference
 ### Description
-Uses **one** single-cell reference to generate both the pseudobulks and references and aims to aid the benchmark of deconvolution methods./
+Uses **one** single-cell reference to generate the pseudobulks and references for deconvolution benchmarking.
 Important assumptions:
 *  The cell types should be annotated in the .h5ad or seurat object in the metadata **strictly** under the column name **cellType** (written in camelCase).
 *  In the metadata, there needs to be **cellID** and **sampleID** columns, **strictly** under those names.
 If they don't exist, simply assign rownames to those columns.